-The news played the 911 call, including what will probably become a famous under-reaction to a call for help: ‘we’ll send an officer to investigate when one is available’.
-I turned off the news and went to work, thinking good for that young lady, she’ll be a hero, and also wondering 'Why was that dispatcher so indifferent?'
+The news played the 911 call, including what will probably become a famous under-reaction to a call for help, indicating they would send an officer to investigate when one is available.
+I turned off the news and went to work, thinking good for that young lady, she’ll be a hero, and also wondering 'why was that dispatcher so indifferent?'

 That afternoon before leaving work, a quick check of Yahoo News showed the same topic was the number one news article for the day.
 The article made me sick as I realized these women had been deprived of the formative years of their life.
 These women can not get those years back.

 Three Children Taken - Three Women Now Free

 The first child went missing in 2002.
 Her story was reported in multiple places on the Internet.
 It is a story of law-enforcement indifference during the time she was missing.
 The police made a judgment on why she was gone, and lowered the priority of their search.
 As it turns out she was just the first of several taken (that we know of so far).
 Is there anything at all that can be done so that the scars don’t become the meaning of her life?